rannn367/tp/docs/UserGuide.md

 Favourite Item | A drink or food item that a particular customer frequently orders or prefers.
 Graphical User Interface (GUI) | An interface that the user interacts with using visual elements like buttons, icons and windows.
 Index | The application number of the customer or staff displayed in the list.
+Jar | The file format used for the CaféConnect application.
 Parameter | The details needed to perform specific commands (e.g., Add command has parameters for name, phone, etc.).
 Performance Rating | A numeric value between 0 and 5.0 that represents a staff member's performance evaluation.
 Prefix | A character or set of characters at the beginning of a parameter that identifies its type (e.g., 'n/' for name, 'p/' for phone).